-Though it's pretty well documented that you probably can't use a foam cannon with a Kranzle on a 15A circuit, there are certain times that the machine/plug/circuit will trip on a 20A circuit as well.
+Though it's pretty well documented that you can't use a foam cannon with a Kranzle on a 15A circuit, there are certain times that the machine/plug/circuit will also trip on a 20A circuit.
 This is very rare, but it can happen.

 1. How is your machine connected to power?
 Directly to the wall plug?
 Are you using an extension cord?
-Do NOT use an extension cord.
+If so, DON'T.

-2. Are you using a standard water spigot and hose or do you have multiple hoses connected?
-Surprisingly multiple inlet hoses can have weird effects.
+2. Are you using a standard water spigot and hose, or are multiple hoses connected?
+Surprisingly multiple inlet hoses can have weird effects on pump performance.

 3. Have you checked your foam cannon for any blockages?
 See this article:

-4. Ensure that your foam cannon has the 1.25mm orifice installed and not the 1.1mm.
-I'm not positive if your foam cannon came with both, but make sure its the larger of the two that you're using.
+4. Ensure that your foam cannon has the 1.25mm orifice installed, not the 1.1mm.